 Fly From Las Vegas To Reno

-But in reality, the flight distance from Las Vegas to Reno is 345 miles or 555km.
+I took a flight from Las Vegas to Reno, and the flight distance is 345 miles or 555km.
 And the time that it takes is about 1 hour.
+It is 1 hour and 13 minutes to be specific.

 Road Trip From Las Vegas To Reno